Itcomp-dev/ITC002A-Typescript-Labs/LAB1 - Getting Started.md

 3. Run the following command to install **typescript** into your machine:

 		npm install -g typescript

+	> Some version of windows, running scripts is disabled, to enable them run **Powershell as Administrator** and exceute the following command:
+		`Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

 4. Run the following command to check of the TS compiler `tsc`  is correctly installed

 		tsc -v